Lunenburg County Regional Emergency Management Organization

 Bruce Parks, Town of Bridgewater – Assistant Emergency Coordinator

-Paul Bracken, Town of Lunenburg – Assistant Emergency Coordinator
+Patrick Hirtle, Town of Bridgewater, Assistant Emergency Coordinator

 Bruce Blackwood, Municipality of the District of Chester, Assistant Emergency Coordinator & Fire Services Coordinator